 - Discussion forums or wikis

-The approach to public writing and the creation of social identities is no different than traditional approaches to writing: the writer should be aware of his or her audience, the publication venue (e.g., a newspaper, online blog, or academic journal), and purpose (i.e., why am I writing this?).
-When an individual creates a digital footprint (or regularly updates it), he or she needs to be fully aware of these same things.
+The approach to public writing and the creation of social identities is no different than traditional approaches to writing: the writer should be aware of their audience, the publication venue (e.g., a newspaper, online blog, or academic journal), and purpose (i.e., why am I writing this?).
+When an individual creates a digital footprint (or regularly updates it), they need to be fully aware of these same things.
 However, regardless of these differences in SNSs, information posted is generally made available to the public, and “private” information can be accessed if an employer wants it.

 With the rapidly growing number of SNSs, Internet privacy has become a contested area, and more and more SNSs are offering levels of privacy.
 Private or password-protected blogs have become more common, and some sites like Google+ and Facebook have made it possible for you to tailor and share information with specific groups of people.
 Furthermore, LMS blogs like those on Blackboard and Canvas are heavily secured sites, and what you write publicly in these spaces will only be visible to your instructor and classmates.
 In this way, Blackboard and Canvas writing are semi-public.
 The advantage to using the Blackboard and Canvas blog function is that while they work like other blog spaces, they provide more privacy.